jensibunga/chat-app-socket-io/README.md

 ### DESCRIPTION

-After completing the mandatory challenge in [Restart Network](https://restart.network/) I learned new technology that uses realtime experience for users.
+After completing the mandatory challenge in [Restart Network](https://restart.network/) I learned a new technology that uses realtime experience for users.
 I followed Websocket IO tutorial that allows me to create the demo app.
 This application will allow different users to chat with each other in realtime.

 ### TECHNOLOGY USE